kjcodeacct/layover/README.md

 # Overview
 Layover is a TCP & UDP socket proxy intended to help the following scenarios:

-a) Debug and log a whily networked application without getting into the weeds with ncat
+* Relaying a port of a non containerized process into a container based network i.e [traefik ❤️](https://github.com/containous/traefik)

-b) Relaying a port of a non containerized process into a container based network i.e [traefik ❤️](https://github.com/containous/traefik)
+* Debug and log a whily networked application

 # Quick Start
 For a very quick deployment please do the following